Image shows elderly man

 The most common cause is exposure to excessive noise, which damages the tiny hair cells in the inner ear.
 The sound of tinnitus is the result of your brain trying to compensate for the loss of hair cells.
 The brain misinterprets the reduced signals from the ear, resulting in a perception of sound, or tinnitus.

-Online Tinnitus Test Tinnitus
+Online Tinnitus Quiz Tinnitus